 New Project ✓ Existir ng Project CIP#: CF-04 Project Category: Community Facilities Project Number: 16254012 Title: Transit Center - Public Parl king and Bus I Bays Lead Department: Description and Economic Development and Housi The Transit Center project is a mul density project directly adjacent to Station that includes both public ar components.
 The private use on th office and laboratory space, expan vital research and development clu uses promote mass transit and cor travel modes and include 125 publi ng ti-modal, high the Amtrak nd private ne site will be ding Emeryville's aster.
 The public Priority Level: Restricted and up to six bus bays serving Ami will also include significant improve plazas and enhance the linkage ac by improving the existing pedestria Construction of the project will require existing parking lot site, which is contaminated. trak.
-The project ements to public cross the railroad in/bicycle bridge. uire remediation of Justification: When completed, the project will remass transit, pedestrian, and bicyc Emeryville, and expand Emeryville ele connections, br ing approximately 500 new high-qualit Current Status: Endorsing Authority: The City has secured a \$4.2 million Agency.
-The City also entered into redevelopment funds to construct the State and determined in the Agwith the developer to offset the cos 12 years of operation This project was included in the En an agreement wit he public improve jency's favor.
-The st of site remediati h the Successor A ment, which was s City has entered i on.
-The develope Agency for another \$ subject to a litigation nto a parking lease a r covers operating co 4.2 million in challenge by agreement osts the first Endorsing Additionly.
-County Transportation Improvemer California State Transportation Imp nt Program, the U. S. Department of Prioritization Factors: Public Safety Parks/Open Citywide Impact ✓ Mandated Program✓ Preventive Maintenance✓ Leverages Outside ✓ Hazard Elim ✓ Connectivity ✓ Economic D 1 Affordable House Family Friendly Climate Action I Anticipated Costs: Remediation Design/Prof Svc Construction Construction Admin Other Total:) Operating Budg FY 14-15 FY 15-16 FY 16-17 FY 17-18 FY 18-19 \$0 \$0 \$0 \$0 \$0 \$0 Estimated Costs and Funding Source: Grant-STIP General Capital Fund-RI Encumbrance and Carryover thru June 2016 \$ 4,200,000 OA \$ 4,230,952 FY 18/19 FY 19/20 FY 20/21
+The project ements to public cross the railroad in/bicycle bridge. uire remediation of Justification: When completed, the project will remass transit, pedestrian, and bicyc Emeryville, and expand Emeryville ele connections, br ing approximately 500 new high-qualit Current Status: Endorsing Authority: The City has secured a \$4.2 million State STIP grant and entered into an agreement with the Successor Agency.
+The City also entered into an agreement with the Successor Agency for another \$4.2 million in redevelopment funds to construct the public improvement, which was subject to a litigation challenge by the State and determined in the Agency's favor.
+The City has entered into a parking lease agreement with the developer to offset the cost of site remediation.
+The developer covers operating costs the first 12 years of operation Endorsing Additionly.
+This project was included in the En County Transportation Improvemer California State Transportation Imp nt Program, the U. S. Department of Prioritization Factors: Public Safety Parks/Open Citywide Impact ✓ Mandated Program✓ Preventive Maintenance✓ Leverages Outside ✓ Hazard Elim ✓ Connectivity ✓ Economic D 1 Affordable House Family Friendly Climate Action I Anticipated Costs: Remediation Design/Prof Svc Construction Construction Admin Other Total: ) Operating Budg FY 14-15 FY 15-16 FY 16-17 FY 17-18 FY 18-19 \$0 \$0 \$0 \$0 \$0 \$0 Estimated Costs and Funding Source: Grant-STIP General Capital Fund-RI Encumbrance and Carryover thru June 2016 \$ 4,200,000 OA \$ 4,230,952 FY 18/19 FY 19/20 FY 20/21